t4nertemel/bsict_extention/README.txt

 == Changelog ==

+= 0.7 =
+* Disable Update Nags
+* Added function to remove update nags, all updates to be completed through Main WP.

 = 0.6 =
 * Rebuilt plugin adding new BSICT Plugin page to setting page
 * When active this plugin will customise the login page for BSICT